garymooney/garymooney.github.io/research.md

 </p>
 <p>
 <center>
 <b>Fig.</b> My submission to a <a href="https://www.cqc2t.org/">CQC2T</a> graphic competition.
 It's a depiction of something called minor-embedding of a complete graph in a quantum annealing device with nearest-neighbour couplings.
 The aim is to colour clusters of connected nodes such that every coloured cluster is connected to every other coloured cluster while using as few nodes as possible.
-This is an optimal embedding found using a custom simulated annealing algorithm coded during my masters degree.
-The image was made using particle systems in Unity.
+This is an optimal embedding found using a modified simulated annealing algorithm coded during my masters degree.
+The image was made using Visual Effect Graph's particle systems in Unity.
 </center>
 </p>